 Morning Sickness is characterized by nausea and vomiting, both of which are not fun.
 Some women can experience weight loss, dehydration, electrolyte imbalance, and even have to go to the hospital.
 No matter how minor or severe your morning sickness is, it makes for long days.
 I hope these tips below help you survive working when you have morning sickness.

 Surviving Work When You Have Morning Sickness

 Travel: If you drive or take a bus, traveling can be hard.
 You might find it makes you feel worse being in a moving vehicle.
 So here are some tips to help.

 • Bring a cup of ice water: By sipping it every so often can help lessen the nausea.
-If you can’t tolerate water, bring a drink like ginger ale that soothes your stomach.
+If you can’t tolerate water, bring a drink like a non-alcoholic ginger ale that soothes your stomach.
 Many offices have water coolers that dispense icy cold water on demand which can help.
 If your workplace doesn’t have one, then either convince your boss to look at Water coolers to hire in London or take a thermos with ice into work.

 • Fresh air: If you can sit by a window and if you are feeling sick, open it for a little fresh air.